Michel Cadotte: Early life and education

-Marriage and family
+Marriage

-At La Pointe, Cadotte married Ikwesewe, the daughter of the head of the White Crane clan of the Anishinaabe.
-This was an advantageous marriage, as the males of the Cranes were selected as the hereditary chiefs of the Lake Superior band.
-Cadotte became the lead trader on the south shore of Lake Superior, and would remain so for decades.
-Similarly, the head of the White Crane clan believed it advantageous to have a strong alliance with the fur trader through his daughter's marriage.
-Ikwesewe and Cadotte had several children.
-Two of their daughters married American fur traders, the brothers Lyman and Truman Warren.
+Madeline and Michel Cadotte would marry in the catholic tradition on July 26, 1830 at St. Anne's Church on Mackinac Island.

+There were numerous reasons for why the couple decided to marry a second time decades after their first marriage.
+Powerful courts cases were changing how marriages between European men and native American women were perceived by the law, treaties had a big impact on mixed race couples, and Protestant missionaries were arriving in the region.

+The wedding was performed by Father Jean Dejean.
+The witnesses to the wedding include William McGulpin, Alexis Corbin, and Alexis Corbin Jr. Cadotte’s children would also be present at the wedding.

+During this time they would gain a marriage license from the county clerk at Mackinac Island so their marriage would be recognized by the United States Government.

 Career

 Working for the British North West Company and later the American Fur Company, Cadotte built a trading empire throughout northern Wisconsin.
 He established outposts at the head of the Chippewa River, and at Lac Courte Oreilles.
 Born just after the collapse of New France after Great Britain's victory in the Seven Years' War, Cadotte had a career that peaked toward the later decades of the great fur trade.
 Many Métistraders, similar to him, were prominent in the Great Lakes area on behalf of British and American companies.

 Cadotte and his brother Jean Baptiste were generous and well-liked; they proved instrumental in brokering peace and commerce in the region.
 Literate and able to speak fluent Ojibwe, English, and French, Cadotte often acted as an intermediary between the Ojibwe and the governments of Canada and the United States.
 He held considerable political influence; for example, he persuaded most of the Lake Superior Ojibwe to stay out of Tecumseh's Rebellion.

 Cadotte retired in 1823 and left his business to his two American sons-in-law, the brothers Lyman and Truman Warren.
 He died on July 8, 1837, and was buried at La Pointe.